Tokyo 2020, wrestling: What does repechage mean and does reaching semi-finals guarantee a medal?

 The winners of the two repechage groups will receive each the bronze medal.

-Taking the case of Sakshi in Rio 2016 as an example, she won in the first round, then round of 16 and lost in the quarterfinal against Valeria Koblova of Russia.
-Koblova then reached the final, which meant everyone who lost against her became again.
+Taking the case of Sakshi in Rio 2016 as an example, she won in the first round and the round of 16 but lost in the quarterfinal against Valeria Koblova of Russia.
+Koblova then reached the final, which meant everyone who lost against her became active again.
 Sakshi then entered repechage, first facing the winner of the bout between the earlier losers versus Koblova.
-Aisuluu Tynybekova (KGZ), by virtue of losing in the semi-final against Koblova, was directly into the bronze medal bout with Sakshi reached through her win in repechage round 2 and defeated her to win bronze.
+Aisuluu Tynybekova (KGZ), by virtue of losing in the semi-final against Koblova, was directly into the bronze medal bout, which Sakshi reached through her win in repechage round 2 and defeated her to win bronze.

 Respond to this article with a post